Nutrition 101: Pantothenic Acid | Food List

 Nutrition Facts Label and the % Daily Value

-In the United States: The daily value for pantothenic acid is 10 mg, which is twice the AI for adults.
+In the United States: The daily value for pantothenic acid is 5 mg7, which is equal to the AI for adults.
 The % daily value gives you an idea of how much pantothenic acid is in the food you eat.
 The number you see on the Nutrition Facts label is a percentage calculated by dividing the amount of pantothenic acid in one serving of the food by the daily value.
-For example, 1 cup of baked sweet potato that contains 1.8 mg of pantothenic acid would have 18% of the daily value (DV).
+For example, 1 cup of baked sweet potato that contains 1.8 mg of pantothenic acid would have 36% of the daily value (DV).
 However, the FDA does not require that the % daily value for pantothenic acid be listed on the Nutrition Facts label.

-In Canada: The daily value for pantothenic acid is 7 mg, which is slightly higher than the AI for adults.
+In Canada: The daily value for pantothenic acid is 5 mg8, which is equal to the AI for adults.
 Listing the daily value for pantothenic acid on the Nutrition Facts label is optional.
-Using the same example as above, 1.8 mg of pantothenic acid would have 26% of the daily value.
+Using the same example as above, 1.8 mg of pantothenic acid would have 36% of the daily value.

 Nutrition 101

-micronutrient - vitamins, pantothenic acid, vitamin b, vitamin b5, vitamins, vitamins - minerals
+micronutrient - vitamins, pantothenic acid, vitamin b, vitamin b5, vitamins

 TAKE THE POLL!